btey/OBIEE-GitDevEnv/README.md

 - Save changes and close Admintool.
 - From SourceTree, now appear an uncommit change.
 - Select this uncommit line, stage the RPD, and clic "Commit" from the toolbar.
-- Put a comment for this commit and clic commit.
+- Put a comment and clic commit.
 - If you select now the created feature (from the sidebar) you will see the saved commit.
 - Now finish the feature, clic Git-Flow and select "Finish Feature" and clic Ok.

+The first feature changes are now integrated into the "develop" branch.

 #### 4.2.2 Two features in concurrent development